Campus Improvement Plan

 Strategy's Expected Result/Impact: Error free records.
 Documentation of purchases and orders.

-Strategy 2: Funds are allocated to provide substitutes for support personnel when they are absent.
+Strategy 2: Funds are allocated to provide substitutes for special ed support personnel when they are absent.

 Strategy's Expected Result/Impact: Support provided by paraprofessionals will continue on a daily basis.